Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Concluding remarks

 Under what conditions does an edge-extremal problem admit a spectral counterpart, and more specifically, when do both versions share identical extremal graphs?
-For example, when we forbid a clique or a color-critical graph as subgraphs, it is known that the spectral extremal graphs are the same as the classical edge-extremal graphs.
-Confirming a conjecture in \cite{CDT21}, Wang, Kang and Xue \cite{Wang2022} recently proved the following interesting result, which says roughly that the spectral extremal graph of $F$ must be an edge-extremal graph whenever $F$ is `almost' color-critical.
-This reveals a significant relation between the spectral Tur\'{a}n problem and the classical Tur\'{a}n problem.
+For example, when we forbid a clique \cite{Niki2007laa2} or a color-critical graph \cite{N2009}, it is known that the spectral extremal graphs are the same as the classical edge-extremal graphs.
+Confirming the Cioab\u{a}--Desai--Tait conjecture \cite{CDT21}, Wang, Kang and Xue \cite{Wang2022} proved the following interesting result, which says roughly that the spectral extremal graph of $F$ must be an edge-extremal graph when $F$ is `almost' color-critical.
 Recall that $\mathrm{Ex}(n,F)$ denotes the set of all $n$-vertex $F$-free graphs with maximum number of edges.

 \begin{theorem}[Wang--Kang--Xue \cite{Wang2022}] Let $k\ge 2$ be an integer and $F$ be a graph with $\mathrm{ex}(n,F)= e(T_{n,k}) + O(1)$.
 For sufficiently large $n$, if $G$ is an $n$-vertex graph with the maximal adjacency spectral radius over all $n$-vertex $F$-free graphs, then $ G\in \mathrm{Ex}(n,F)$. \end{theorem}